Do Ticks Survive the Winter in the Northeast?

 Protecting Yourself in Every Season

-Prevention remains critical—even in February:
+Prevention remains important—even in February.

 1. Perform tick checks after outdoor activity